 7 Most Scintillating Beaches In Mumbai For Your Next Holiday!

 The dream city of India, Mumbai, is home to one of the most protected harbours in India, the Arabian Sea, and it is one of the best places to witness a magical sunrise or sunset.
-Amidst the fast-paced city life, Mumbai is home to several serene and beautiful beaches that offer spectacular sunset and the perfect ambience to stroll on the sparkling golden sands with your partner.
+Amidst the fast-paced city life, Mumbai is home to several serene and beautiful beaches that offer spectacular sunset and the perfect ambiance to stroll on the sparkling golden sands with your partner.

 Situated on the western coast of India, Mumbai is circumscribed by the magnificent Arabian Sea.
 As such, there are a number of beaches in Mumbai and watching the glorious sunsets from these family beaches is indeed a blissful sight.
-The beaches here are also looked upon as an important focal point for shooting of many films, and there are countless restaurants, cafes and food stalls located nearby, where you can enjoy and savour several mouth-watering foods.
+The beaches here are also looked upon as an important focal point for the shooting of many films, and there are countless best Mumbai’s restaurants, cafes and food stalls located nearby, where you can enjoy and savour several mouth-watering foods.
 Most Mumbai residents take a break from the everyday city life and visit these beaches to spend quiet time with their friends and family.

 There are a handful of mesmerizing and relaxing family beaches in Mumbai that take you to a different world altogether.
 They boast of sunset points too as well as a peaceful environment and natural beauty at its best.
 So, check out these beaches on your next Mumbai trip: